MinxunC/show_top_250_movies/README.md

 IMPORTANT: Data from IMDb

-This project ONLY TO BE USED FOR EDUCATIONAL / DEMONSTRATIONAL PURPOSES
+This project ONLY TO BE USED FOR STUDY PURPOSES

-study using reuqests and Beautiful Soup to scrap web data
+U-sing requests and Beautiful Soup to scrap web data

+# Before running the code: install requests and bs4 on terminal
+pip install requests
+pip install bs4

+*requests -- making HTTP requests
+*Beautiful Soup (from bs4) -- pulling data out of HTML and XML files